How to contact your B-schools representatives?

 Meet school representatives, students, professors or alumni.

 Individual meetings are the best opportunity to get insiders’ perspectives, tips and hints.
 Be ready with your questions in advance and always be aware of the personal bias of the people you are talking to.
-University fairs, one-to-one events and single school presentations in your location are all excellent opportunities to get in touch with insiders (admissions officers, current students, alumni and professors) from the schools you are interested in or schools which offer programmes in your chosen field of study.
+University fairs, one-to-one events and single school presentations in your location are all excellent opportunities to get in touch with insiders (admissions officers, current students, alumni and professors) from the schools you are interested in or schools which offer programs in your chosen field of study.

 Visit at least one business school within your reach, even if you are not yet sure whether you will apply there.